By Meme Lobecker, Physical Scientist, NOAA Office of Ocean Exploration and Research

 Canyons are important habitat for deepwater coral and fish and are conduits for nutrient rich water from the ocean’s deep to reach the continental shelf.

 As North Atlantic offshore winter weather and cruise operational time allows, exploration mapping operations will also be conducted over several seamounts in the New England Seamounts chain.
 New bathymetry, subbottom, and water column data may reveal new exploration discoveries and targets.

 The 4000 – 5000 meter deep water surrounding the seamounts will also provide excellent deepwater testing for the ship’s sonars.

 Upon completion of the cruise, all data collected will be available in NOAA’s public data archives within 60-90 days of the end of the cruise, and can be accessed via the NOAA Ocean Exploration Data Atlas.

 In order to facilitate ease of use of all mapping data by all future explorers and researchers, a Mapping Data Report is generated for each cruise.
 This constantly evolving report describes data collection and processing methods and details of exploration focus areas.
 Previous reports reside in the NOAA Central Library.

 A ship readiness report will be completed detailing all annual testing activities conducted by the survey department and mapping team during the cruise and describing the ship’s suite of scientific systems.

-Both of these reports will be available on the OER Digital Atlas after cruise completion.
+Both of these reports will be available on the NOAA Ocean Exploration Data Atlas after cruise completion.